hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

 There's no way to understand simply from one perspective or the other which one of them is right.

-Vault's API does support programmatically performing various replication operations which allows the customer to write their own logic about automating some of these operations based on experience within their own environments.
+Vault's API supports programmatically performing various replication operations which allows the customer to write their own logic about automating some of these operations based on experience within their own environments.
 You can review the available replication APIs at the following links:

 - [Vault Replication API](/api/system/replication.html)
 - [DR Replication API](/api/system/replication-dr.html)
 - [Performance Replication API](/api/system/replication-performance.html)